Free writing exercise

 Looking back, there were several lines I rather liked.
 I used a few as inspiration for other poems.
 I don’t always like what comes out, but that’s beside the point.
-The point of any word-vomit exercise is to let the mind wander; shake cobwebs, stretch the shoulders.
+The point of any word-vomit exercise is to let the mind wander.
+Shake cobwebs from the corners; stretch the shoulders.

 Writer’s block is like a creative hangover: Sometimes the best thing to do is make yourself throw up.

 Catching bear or blade by hand is not the way to keep your skin in shape.
 Neither is rambling on in grey winter by fire or torch, not if you want to scale the onyx mountain, so prophesied the Gypsy child:

 “If you must make the climb, first practice in lighter climes.
 Use lemons or limes for opening the mind.
 Stars take oaths under the watchful eyes of conceited mirrors.
 They should not be trusted; their stories reflect only lies.”

 In the event of my death, the world will move on.
 In the event of the (inevitable) heat death of the universe, the void will go on expanding, just without the bonds of invisible Father Time.

 In passing, I’ll be crashing forward, soaring toward coral-corded swathes of streaking sand, the sands of Mother Memory.
 Reds and yellows, purples, the brightest blues you ever saw.
 Sworn by the kiss of a sword, forlorn and perfect.
 Plucked by grace from the great-ful lakes in the teary eyes of fallen saints.

 Colors take their toll when you blend ocean, sky, and soul.

 Keep uttering this phrase: Dammit, dammit, dammit.
 Otherwise the colors will run, tears will streak.
 You must become like the beaver, preserving, conserving.
 We mustn’t let the river loose.
 Dam up all the carrot juice.